Kashrut

 Although children who do not yet have a basic understanding of a given halachic principle are not bound to observe it, it is prohibited for an adult to directly cause a child to violate halachah.
 Therefore, a parent is not allowed to feed his child—or even an infant–meat and dairy together.
 (The general rule is that an adult may not make a child transgress a Biblical prohibition.
 Some halachic authorities make exceptions for rabbinic prohibitions in certain cases.
 The overall topic is very complex and is beyond the scope of this article.)

-Very young children who do not understand the basic principle of not mixing meat and dairy do not need to wait.
+Very young children who do not understand the basic principle of not mixing meat and dairy do not need to wait between them.
 Once a child has a minimal understanding of the prohibition, he should wait an hour after eating meat before eating dairy.
 As a child grows older, he should be encouraged to wait longer (unless he is from a Dutch family).
 The exact amount of time to wait depends on the child’s maturity and ability to wait; other factors may also be considerations.
 (For example, if a child’s younger siblings are allowed to wait less time, and this may cause him to view the halachah negatively, this must be factored into the decision.)
 Consult a competent rabbinic authority for guidance.

 Must one wait after a dairy meal before eating meat?

-After eating dairy, one can eat meat so long as he does the following: 1.
-Separates the meals by reciting the necessary berachot.
-2. Cleanses his mouth.
-3. Rinses his mouth.
-4. Washes his hands.
 Steps 2-4 may be done in any order, but the berachot should be recited right after the dairy meal is over.
 One must wash his hands and clean his mouth even if he feels that they are clean.
 An exception for washing one’s hands is made for one who used utensils and had absolutely no physical contact with the food.
 (One may clean his mouth by eating or drinking something pareve.
-Any solid pareve food other than dates, raw flour and greens can be used.)
+Any solid pareve food other than dates, raw flour and greens can be used.
+Enough of the food needs to be eaten in order to be sure that it has cleaned the mouth of any dairy residue.)

 If the meal to follow consists of poultry and not beef, there is no need for one to cleanse his mouth or wash his hands.
 (This is because mixing poultry with dairy is only rabbinically prohibited.)